pbarnoux/modSortedInventoryTabs/README.md

 The vanilla game allows to sort items according to some parameters including the type, but the result is not often user friendly.

-SIT splits items into categories, and sort categories.
-Default sort order is:
+SIT splits items into categories, and sort these categories.
+Default sort order
+is:

 - usable tab: steel oil > silver oil > potion > decoction > bomb > other (food)
   > quest item (single use item);
-- quest and book tabs: unread document > already read document > other.
+- quest and book tabs: unread document > already read document > other;
+- ingredient tab: alcohol (consumed by medidation) > alchemy ingredient > common mutagens > monster mutagen > crafting ingredient > other;
+- other tab: currencies > other > junk.

-Inside each category, items are sorted according to some simple algorithm:
+By default, inside each category, items are sorted by their localized name in natural order (case insensitive).
+Following categories overrides this behavior:

-- usable tab: by quality first (superior > enhanced > normal), in case of tie by the localized name;
+- all categories in usable tab: by quality first (superior > enhanced > normal), in case of tie by the localized name;
-- quest and book tabs: new (starred) items first, in case of tie by the the localized name.
+- all categories in quest and book tabs: new (starred) items first, in case of tie by the the localized name;
+- alcohols consumed by mutagen (alchemy tab): by priority (first displayed will be first consumed);
+- common mutagens (alchemy tab): by quality first (greater > normal > lesser), in case of tie by the localized name.

 #Manual installation
 Locate the `game install folder` (for instance `C:\GoG\The Witcher3`) on the